rafaellcoellho/cs1237-datasheet/README.md

 # CS1237 datasheet translation

-I am not fluent in English, much less in Chinese.
 When I had to use this chip, I could not find the datasheet in English anywhere.
 Then, I decided to use google translator and learn some LaTex.